Nessia layardi

-Nessia layardi, commonly known as Layard's snake skink or Layard's nessia, is a species of skink, a lizard in the family Scincidae.
+Nessia layardi, commonly known as Layard's snake skink or Layard's nessia, is a species of lizard in the subfamily Scincinae of the family Scincidae.
 The species is endemic to the island of Sri Lanka.

 Etymology

 The specific name, layardi, is in honor of British naturalist Edgar Leopold Layard.

-Habitat & geographic range
+Habitat and geographic range

-N. layardi is a poorly known skink from the hills of the Central Province and the wet zone coastal areas.
-Known localities include Millawa, Wellawatte, Lunava, and Polgahawela.
+The preferred natural habitat of N. layardi is forest.
+A poorly known skink from the hills of the Central Province and the wet zone coastal areas, known localities include Millawa, Wellawatte, Lunava, and Polgahawela.
 It inhabits moist soil and decaying leaf litter, especially at the base of trees, at elevations up to 150 m.

 Description

-The snout of N. layardi is subconical.
+N. layardi is legless.
+The snout of is subconical.
 A single loreal is present.
 The limbs, an ear opening, and supranasals are absent.
 The dorsum is brown, each scale with a darker margin.